goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 ![Monolith mode](images/fastApp-monolith.png)

-You can configure ZtplAppDirectory using environment variables.
+You can configure `ZtplAppDirectory` using environment variables.
 For example, you can enable/disable the user interface by passing `0` or `1` to `APP_ENABLE_UI`.

-When you run ZtplAppDirectory as a monolith, you need to enable every feature flag.
+When you run `ZtplAppDirectory` as a monolith, you need to enable every feature flag.

 You should also use `local` message bus/RPC(remote procedure call) instead of RabbitMq or Kafka.
 Even though local message bus/RPC is not scalable, it is simple and reliable for a single application.
-You should not overcomplicate things in the beginning.
+You don't want to overcomplicate things in the beginning.
 Also, [network is not reliable](https://particular.net/blog/the-network-is-reliable).

 All good, you can run everything locally.

 ## Into microservices

 At some point, you need to scale your modules independently.
-You can achieve this without doing any change in ZtplAppDirectory codebase.
-What you need to do is just deploy multiple ZtplAppDirectory with different feature flags (configurations).
+You can achieve this without doing any change in `ZtplAppDirectory` codebase.
+What you need to do is just deploy multiple `ZtplAppDirectory` with different feature flags (configurations).

 ![Microservices mode](images/fastApp-microservices.png)

-Let's take a look at every instance of ZtplAppDirectory:
+Let's take a look at every instance of `ZtplAppDirectory`:

 ### Frontend